DrishtiShrrrma/deepmindxhuggingface-RL/q_learning.md

 1. The environment must be a finite Markov decision process.
 2. A finite set of states and actions.
-3. Rewards are assumed to have bounded values - helps in maintaining numerical stability, avoiding extremely large Q-values that may lead to divergence.
+3. Rewards are assumed to have bounded values - help in maintaining numerical stability, avoiding extremely large Q-values that may lead to divergence - helps in convergence
 4.

 # Advantages of Q-Learning: